 Established in 1956, United Way Toronto is a charity dedicated to creating opportunities for a better life for everyone.
 Working in partnership with others, we mobilize people and resources to support a network of agencies that help people when they need it most.
 United Way also addresses the root causes of social problems, working to change community conditions for the better over the long term.
 Our efforts to support improvements to the land-use planning rules for apartment neighborhoods is one example of the systemic change we seek through partnership and collaboration.

-reduces health inequalities and improves the health of the whole population.
+Toronto Public Health reduces health inequalities and improves the health of the whole population.
 Its services are funded by the City of Toronto, the Province of Ontario and are governed by the Toronto Board of Health.
 Toronto Public Health strives to make its services accessible and equitable for all residents of Toronto.

 The Emmy-winning HIGHRISE project explores the human experience of vertical living around the world.
 It is a multi-year, many-media collaborative documentary experiment at the National Film Board of Canada, directed by Katerina Cizek, and produced by Gerry Flahive.